PACO-CPU/minimal-mistakes/_docs/042-related-works.md

 sidebar:
    nav: "links"
 ---

+#### Introduce the section and its intention

+#### remember that this is not a scientific paper.
+The language needs to more informal and exciting to read.
+Make it more personal please!

 ### Related Work
 Approximation techniques to make use of applications’ error resilience span the full stack of software and hardware.
 Many efforts have been put into designing programming